 In addition to her wholesale horticulture nursery, Brock has created a process that drastically accelerates traditional propagation methods.
 This creates faster harvesting timeframes for farmers and so provides future food security to the agri-business sector.

 Brock’s work could be a powerful aid for our apple growers.
 The 2020 bushfires significantly affected many apple orchards.
 Using the new plant tissue production technology, Brock and her team hope to supply pathogen-resistant apple rootstock to the orchardists.
 This could potentially slash growers’ first harvest timeframe from eight years to four.

 Barnes’ project aims to combat social isolation while raising the resilience and wellbeing of farmers through the implementation of working dog training programs in rural communities.
 She’s designing a pilot working dog training school in her local area as a way of helping farmers engage and work with their dogs at a deeper level, enhancing their wellbeing.

 One of the biggest issues in any rural area is isolation.
 This isolation may not always be geographical in nature; it can also include working alone on-farm all day.
-With many environmental challenges beyond farmers’ control, Brock says the constant stress can take its toll.
-With access to mental health resources often difficult to access in rural areas, along with the evidence of enormous benefits of therapy dogs in other settings, the connection between farmers and their dogs can prove an invaluable tool.
+With many environmental challenges also beyond farmers’ control, Brock says the constant stress can take its toll.
+With access to mental health resources often difficult to access in rural areas, as well as the evidence of enormous benefits of therapy dogs in other settings, the connection between farmers and their dogs can prove an invaluable tool.